xiexh20/VisTracker/README.md

 ## Run demo
 You can find all the commands of the pipeline in `scripts/demo.sh`.
 To run it, you need to download the pretrained models from [here](https://datasets.d2.mpi-inf.mpg.de/cvpr23vistracker/models.zip) and unzip them in the folder `experiments`.

 Also, the dataset files should be prepared as described above.
+For convenience, we prepare example data of one sequence in [this file](https://datasets.d2.mpi-inf.mpg.de/cvpr23vistracker/vistracker-demo-data.zip).
+You can download it and extract to some directory and then modify `EXTTENDED_PATH`, `GT_PACKED` in `PATHS.yml` accordingly.

+You also need to download the SMPL-H model from the [official website](https://mano.is.tue.mpg.de/).
+We use the manov1.2 model for the SMPL-H model.

 Once done, you can run the demo for one sequence simply by:
 ```shell